MingyuYang-Yale/BENG469/SP22/Single-cell SNV/README.md

 Before we install the Tapestri package, we need to install the related R packages first.

-The following steps will take ~30 minutes, we won't install them in class.
-You can install them by yourself after class if interested.
+The following steps will take ~30 minutes.
 ```r
 if (!requireNamespace("BiocManager", quietly = TRUE))
      install.packages("BiocManager")